TACC/containers_at_tacc/docs/containerize-your-code/share_your_image.rst

 * Usually better to use COPY instead of ADD
 * Order of operations in the Dockerfile is important; combine steps where possible
 * Remove temporary and unnecessary files to keep images small
-* Avoid using `latest` tag; use explicit tag callouts
+* Avoid using 'latest' tag; use explicit tag callouts
-* The command `docker system prune` will help free up space in your local environment
+* The command 'docker system prune' will help free up space in your local environment
-* Use `docker-compose` for multi-container pipelines and microservices
+* Use 'docker-compose' for multi-container pipelines and microservices
 * A good rule of thumb is one tool or process per container